-For purposes of Item 10(e), the term "non-GAAP financial measures" has the same meaning as under Regulation G. 207 Under Item 10(e), if a public company includes a non-GAAP financial measure in an SEC filing it must also include: 208
+For purposes of Item 10(e), the term "non-GAAP financial measures" has the same meaning as under Regulation G. 169 Under Item 10(e), if a public company includes a non-GAAP financial measure in an SEC filing (or an earnings release furnished under Form 8-K Item 2.02) it must also include: 170

-- a presentation, with equal or greater prominence, of the most directly comparable GAAP financial measure; - a quantitative reconciliation of the differences between the non-GAAP financial measure and the most directly comparable GAAP financial measure; - a statement why management believes the non-GAAP financial measure provides useful information for investors; and - to the extent material, a statement of the additional purposes for which management uses the non-GAAP financial measure.
+- a presentation, with equal or greater prominence, of the most directly comparable GAAP financial measure; - a quantitative reconciliation of the differences between the non-GAAP financial measure and the most directly comparable GAAP financial measure; - · a statement why management believes the non-GAAP financial measure provides useful information for investors; and - to the extent material, a statement of the additional purposes for which management uses the non-GAAP financial measure.

-Furthermore, Item 10(e) prohibits in SEC filings, among other things:209
+Furthermore, Item 10(e) prohibits in SEC filings (but not an earnings release furnished under Form 8-K Item 2.02), among other things:171